HomeFit AtlasWorkouts that fit the room

 Front Plank should start with the easiest version that still matches the page promise.
 If setup takes longer than the first work block, reduce equipment, range, or duration before changing the whole plan.

-Front Plank decides whether the current home constraint is realistic today.
+Front Plank helps you see whether the current home constraint is realistic today.
 It should make the next action smaller: start the first block, practice the first movement, repeat the first week, or switch to a more realistic related page.

 How to make it easier